v1j4y/cmake-workshop/content/targets.rst

       - Compile definition ``-DMY_DEFINITION`` affects entire project.
       - Also the include directories and library link line settings affect the entire project.
       - The order of ``link_libraries`` matters.
+      - Library names are hard-coded and it will not work on macOS or Windows where libraries have different names.
+      - Library names have been hard-coded to static libraries and it will be more difficult now for us to switch between static or dynamic libraries.
       - If you rename a library you suddenly need to edit more places than in the example using targets.
       - ``CMakeLists.txt`` became more brittle to order of lines.